-- In a medium bowl, whisk chickpea flour, water, 2 tablespoons olive oil, salt, pepper, and garlic salt together until lumps are gone and batter is smooth.
-Cover with a cloth and set aside.
+- In a medium bowl, whisk flour, water, 2 tablespoons olive oil, salt, pepper, and garlic salt together until lumps are gone and batter is smooth.
+Set aside for at least 10 minutes.

-- Set your oven rack 8-inches from the top.
-Turn on the broiler.
+- Set your oven rack to 8 inches from the top.
+Turn the broiler on high.
 Place a 10-inch ovenproof skillet or cast iron skillet in the oven to preheat until hot (about 10 minutes).

 - Using oven mitts, remove your skillet from the oven and add 1 tablespoon of olive oil, swirling it around to coat bottom of pan.
 Pour in batter and return skillet to the broiler.

 - Cook for about 5-8 minutes until soccer has set and edges start to slightly brown and pull away from edges.
 Carefully loosen flatbread with a spatula and transfer to a plate or cutting board.